 Municipalities must enter 0, L, M, or H in this column as explained in the instructions below: For municipalities who have NOT adopted tax banding in a property class, a zero, '0', should be reported on each line in this column.
 An entry of '0' represents an 'Un-banded' tax rate.

-For

-No Tax Bands:
+For municipalities who have adopted tax banding, by either creating 2 or 3 Tax Bands of assessment value (CVA) to which different tax rates are applied, the following tables outline the entries available for this column: